bm4cs/papers/2019-expdev-heap-overflow-prevention/paper.md

 # Common Vulnerabilities

-A given heap allocators has a broad attack surface.
-This surface is exponentially increased as multiple heap allocator implementations across languages and platforms is considered.
-There are many common heap allocators widely used out there, `ptmalloc2` being just one.
+Heap allocators have a broad attack surface.
+This surface is significantly widens as multiple heap allocator implementations across languages and platforms are considered, with `ptmalloc` being just one.
 Implementation differences aside do have some themes in common.

-TODO: Summarise this ptmalloc security matrix https://heap-exploitation.dhavalkapil.com/diving_into_glibc_heap/security_checks.html
+The *how2heap* (@how2heap) repository, thoroughly documents glibc `ptmalloc` heap vulnerabilities.

+A whole family of attacks focuses on exploiting the allocator algorithms itself, such as a particular fastbin or smallbin implementation.
+Once employed to goal is to establishing an arbitrary (or close to it) pointer and/or arbitrary code execution.
+Arbitrary pointers are particularly dangerous, as they can be used to manipulate and often own control flow of the target program.
+One particurly example of this is the *house of spirit* exploit walked through below.

+To highlight the diversity and breadth of attacks posssible on the heap, here I consider three different categories of attack on the glibc heap allocator, starting with a simple overflow to attack control flow, a double free attack and finally a more sophisticated attack that involves storing specially crafted fake heap chunks in fastbins.

-## Heap overflow
+## Heap overflows

 Given heap memory is mapped as a dedicated R/W segment, the overflow, not dissimilar to a buffer overflow, attempts to influence the control flow of a vulnerable program, by flooding the necessary pieces of heap memory.